 Ain’t nuttin but a G thang!

-- 1 ounces full-fat canned coconut milk* about 14
+- 1 14-ounce can full-fat canned coconut milk*

 - 1-1/2 tablespoons fresh ginger grated